Skip to main content

 Other building societies and mutuals

-For more widely available savings accounts and cash ISAs we recommend Nationwide Building Society.
-It is a mutual (a type of co-operative) and invests in housing stock rather than fossil fuels.
+For more widely available savings accounts and cash ISAs we recommend national and local building societies.
+They generally operate as mutuals (a type of co-operative, rather than making profit for shareholders) and invest in housing stock rather than fossil fuels.

 Divesting your investment funds